python-poetry/poetry/docs/docs/migrating.md

 If you used `virtualenvwrapper` then the path is the same as with `virtualenv` with an extra step of locating the folder in which your virtual environment is stored.
 An alternate route would be to (if needed) set a specific python version with pyenv and create a new virtual environment [with poetry](/basic-usage/).

 ## pipenv
-If you're coming from `pipenv`, then `poetry` will strike you as something similar but different.

-The main difference that might cause you confusion is different the approach to setting a specific python version to your environment.
+Although they might look similar, there are many differences between `pipenv` and `poetry`.

+One that commonly catches people offguard is an approach to the management of virtual environment.
 In `pipenv` you would set it with an extra argument during init process (`--python 3.6`), while poetry approach is to let you use other tools to set a python version that you need.

 The current recommended approach is to use `pyenv` to set a version of python you need and to use `poetry` from that python version to initialize your project.
-See how to use a specific python version [here](/basic-usage/#using-a-specific-python-version)
+For details, check out [documentation](/basic-usage/#using-a-specific-python-version) on that.